reyadrahman/node/README.md

     ]
 }
 ```

+### Amazon Simple Email Service (SES)
+In order to get the contact form to work, you must provide an email address as an environment variable named `CONTACT_EMAIL` and then have it verified in the SES.
+To verify the email, please go to your [AWS console -> SES](https://console.aws.amazon.com/ses) and in the "Email Addresses" section select "Verify a new email address".

 ### AI Actions (Config)
 Each item in the `DB_TABLE_AI_ACTIONS` table represents 1 action, its name and target.
 The target could be a lambda function (mentioned by its name) or a URL.
 For example: